 - Because it is designed for kitchen counters (not the raw granite tiles described above that can just as easily be installed on your bathroom floor), it comes in kitchen-ready shapes and dimensions.

 - The widths are only twelve inches on average.
 Think of it - seams every foot again.

 - Easier to transport and handle than slab granite.
-Boxes tend to weigh between 35 and 80 pounds, with most falling in the 50 pound range.
-Still heavy, but at least managable.
+Boxes tend to weigh between 35 and 80 pounds, with most falling in the 50-pound range.
+Still heavy, but at least manageable.

 - Less than the price of slab granite.

 - DIY installation possible - as opposed to slab granite, which is impossible to install by yourself.